OwlWorksInnovations/lumina-local-video-player/README.md

 # Lumina Player

 Lumina is a desktop offline video player designed for organized course viewing.
-It provides a distraction-free environment for playing local video content with automated organization and categorization.
+It provides a youtube-like environment for playing local videos with automated organization and categorization.

 ## Features